starling021/ehtools/README.md

 > Bourne-again shell and Gnome-terminal shell

-> Good internet connection for server support
+> Good internet connection for server support (only ehtools PRO)

 # To uninstall ehtools